bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/Development-and-Deployment.md

 - The documentation includes the Javadoc and a separate user manual (i.e., a static website).
 And also the Changelog is part of it, see [Deployment](#Deployment).
 - [Docusaurus](https://docusaurus.io/) is used as a static site generator.
-- The CI pipeline/Maven-scripts/Bash-scripts are responsible to copy the Javadoc API into the Docusaurus manual.
+- The Maven plugins and bash scripts are responsible to copy the Javadoc API into the Docusaurus manual and can be employed in a CI pipeline.
 The generated user manual can then link to the separately built Javadoc.

 ### Requirements